top of page

 When a multiple-informant assessment using the Illness Index measures is available, a clinically rich set of hypotheses emerges.
 The manual provides information about these hypotheses and guidance on how to clinically follow up on the responses.
 Different profiles can be associated with a variety of patient behaviors that can impact care and, potentially, patient health.
 An example is provided below.
 The manual offers interpretative approaches for all 20 items, as well as clinical intervention strategies.

-For example, when a patient is reporting above expected illness impact appraisal compared to the healthcare provider's assessment, and below average appraisal for that condition compared to a group, several hypotheses can be generated from this profile:
+For example, when a patient reports high illness impact appraisal compared to the healthcare provider's assessment, and below average appraisal compared to a group, several hypotheses can be generated from this profile:

 Illness Index.png